mathletedev/notebook/historical_literature/Root Words.md

 - carnival: an instance of merrymaking, feasting, or masquerading
 - incarnation: a concrete or actual form of a quality or concept

+### CED/CESS
+Means to go or procede
+- accede: to express approval or give consent
+- antecedent: a preceding event, condition, or cause
+- concession: the admitting of a point claimed in argument
+- precedent: an earlier occurrence of something similar

 ### CRED
 Means to believe
 - credence: mental acceptance as true or real